Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Randomized Lights
 New
 ##		C	Red-Tint Out-Of-District Objects
-I.e., Show stuff that won't show up
+I.e., Show stuff that won't show up, unless you can disable that disabling behavior
 ##		H	Orient Object Sprites in Edit Mode
 I.e., show rotated sprite for any objects
 ##		H	Rotate Chunks in Play Mode